Cambridge Mobile Telematics, a leading mobile

 In addition, drivers can control their telematics-based risk factors, reducing their crash risk and possibly lowering their premiums with incentives and structured feedback.

-According to Business Wire, mobile telematics is estimated to become a $125 billion market in the next five years, helping to power the next generation of digital car insurance.
+Business Wire, mobile telematics is estimated to become a $125 billion market in the next five years, helping to power the next generation of digital car insurance.

 Cambridge Mobile Telematics uses a combination of sensor fusion, artificial intelligence, and behavioral science to measure driver risk and offer real-time crash assistance.